mggg/maup-fuzz/README.md

 ```
 Currently, you can fuzz:
 - `assign-nest` (checks if `maup.assign` works properly on perfectly nested, tiled geometries)
-- `intersections` (checks if `maup.intersections` is commutative on perfectly nested, tiled geometries)
+- `intersections-lateral` (checks if `maup.intersections` is commutative on perfectly nested, tiled geometries)
+- `intersections-nest` (checks if `maup.intersections` will return the source geometries when source nests perfectly within target geometries)

 ## Writing your own fuzzer